New York University Tandon School of Engineering: Research

-In 2018, the school received about $52.5 million in externally sponsored research expenditures.
+In 2023, the school reported $59 million in research expenditures.
 Some of the school's first research institutes included the Polymer Research Institute, established in 1942, and the Microwave Research Institute, established in 1945.
 The American Chemical Society designated the Polymer Research Institute as a National Historic Chemical Landmark on September 3, 2003.
 The Microwave Research Institute developed electromagnetic and microwave defense and communication systems and later renamed itself the Weber Research Institute.
 Other notable research centers of the institute include NSF-sponsored Wireless Internet Center for Advanced Technology (WICAT), which ranked #1 among technology research centers in funding and #2 in the number of industry participants according to the United States National Science Foundation, Center for Advanced Technologies in Telecommunications (CATT), a New York State and NSF sponsored research center that is also affiliated with Columbia University, NSF-funded Internet Security and Information Systems Lab, a U.S. National Security Agency (NSA) designated Center of Excellence in Information Assurance, Information Assurance Education and a Center of Excellence in Research, and the New York State Resiliency Institute for Storms & Emergencies (NYS RISE), which is housed jointly at NYU's Brooklyn campus, and Stony Brook University.

 Over the years the school has been a key center of research in the development of microwave physics, radar, polymers and the space program.
 During World War II the school's Microwave Research Institute worked on problems whose solution led to the development of radar, and later broke ground in electromagnetic theory and electronics in general.
 In later years the school participated in the space program, solving re-entry problems of crewed space capsules.